assemblee-virtuelle/semapps/website/docs/guides/your-semapps-project.md

 ##### application configuration
 - client
   - /config/ontologies.json
-    - usage : la liste des ontologies utilisée par le client. doit être identique au serveur.
-Voir /ontologies sur le serveur ci dessous
+    - usage : the list of ontologies used by the client. must be identical to the server.
+See /ontologies.json on the server below
   - /config/ressources.json
-    - usage les ressources avec lesquel vont travailler le client
+    - the resources (container+class) used by the client
     ```javascript
     [
       RessourceName: {